 The type of surgical approach depends largely on the breast size.
 The most common type is the Inferior Pedicle Reduction Mammaplasty whereby an anchor-shaped incision is made from the new location of the nipple down to and around the crease beneath the breast.
-After preserving the nipple on a breast mound that is inferiorly-based (from the breast crease up) Dr. Sabry removes excess glandular tissue, fat, and skin.
+After preserving the nipple on a breast mound that is inferiorly based (from the breast crease up) Dr. Sabry removes excess glandular tissue, fat, and skin.
 He will then relocate the nipple and areola, and reshape the breast.
 Liposuction may be needed to remove excess fat from the axillary (armpit) area.
 This type of (Traditional) reduction results in an inverted T-scar.

-Selected patients may be candidates for a “short scar” reduction or vertical reduction mammaplasty where reduction is preformed with a scar around the areola and a vertical scar.
+Selected patients may be candidates for a “short scar” reduction or vertical reduction mammaplasty where reduction is performed with a scar around the areola and a vertical scar.
 Dr. Sabry will discuss all options at length with you and will tailor the surgery to best suit your unique physique and desired outcome.

-Drainage tubes are used and may be removed on first postoperative day.
+Drainage tubes are used and may be removed on the first postoperative day.
 Dr. Sabry uses light bandages and recommends using a sports brassier for the first 2 weeks after surgery.
 All stitches used are dissolvable and do not require removal.
 Steri strips applied to incisions may be removed after 1 week.

 Recovery from Breast Reduction Surgery